dreamcatcher-tech/network/Inbox/2024-08-09 0938 metrics for where to invest our time.md

 Map this against changing prices of data storage projections. net dollar increase - show that if it gets cheaper, more people use it, and then we get more money since the high price is holding back mass adoption.

-Then go raise some funds
+Then go raise some funds for each packet of change we want.

 Compatibility loss nill.
 Time to git commit might be slightly higher.